 Before you download an ad-blocking app or extension, double-check that you’re downloading it from a reputable source, says Benjamin Watson, mobile-security researcher at Mobile Labs.
 “You want the app to come from its website, or a trusted store like Google Play or Apple’s App Store.
 Otherwise, you risk downloading malware,” he says.

 Here’s a look at six reputable apps and extensions that block mobile ads available for iOS and Android users, vetted by the experts.

-The 1Blocker app and extension, available only for iOS and Safari browsers, features 28,000 configurable, preinstalled blockers and whitelist capabilities.
+The 1Blocker app and extension, available only for iOS and Safari browsers, features 28,000 configurable, preinstalled blockers and allow-list capabilities.
 In addition to ad blocking, 1Blocker lets you block comments, social widgets, share buttons, custom fonts, and adult sites.
 Download the basic version, which blocks only ads, for free, or upgrade for $2.99 to gain the customization features.

 The Purify app, available for iOS and Android, says it will quadruple your browsing speed.
-In addition to blocking ads and trackers in browsers, Purify allows you to block images, scripts, and fonts, and lets you whitelist sites.
+In addition to blocking ads and trackers in browsers, Purify allows you to block images, scripts, and fonts, and lets you allow-list sites.
 It also puts your apps into hibernation when they’re not in use, saving you battery life.
 Price: $1.99.

 Refine blocks all ads on Safari for iOS.
-In addition to standard ad blocking, the app lets you whitelist and block specific sites, or block resources by URL filtering, resource type, and load type, it says.
+In addition to standard ad blocking, the app lets you allow-list and block specific sites, or block resources by URL filtering, resource type, and load type, it says.
 Refine is free.

 uBlock Origin is available as an extension for various browsers, including Chrome, Firefox, and Opera.
-It features a number of customization options, including filters, whitelists, and malware domains. uBlock Origin is open-source and free to download.
+It features a number of customization options, including filters, allow-lists, and malware domains. uBlock Origin is open-source and free to download.